Design a Shed House and Be Part of the Tiny House Movement

 An RV Park

 If your primary mission is to see the world from the comfort of a shed home, an RV park might be for you.
 Bear in mind; utilities are taken care of in an RV park.
 There are often additional features such as a gym, pool, or common area for meeting new people.
 The tiny house movement is gaining such traction that some RV parks now have spaces dedicated to them.
-RV park living is more likely an option open to you if your home is RVIA certified.
+RV park living is more likely an option open to you if your shed mini house is RVIA certified.

 A Friend’s Yard